prateekpandey1234/AndroidLearnings/README.md

       ↓

-      👁️ View (Lives while that button/text exists)
+      👁️ View (Lives while that button/text exists) Components are those generated objects which help in generate abstract class which acts as a container full with dependcies and code ready to inject in classes with the            logic
+   4. Entry points are like gateways to non hilt code to access the dragger code . just like we use @AndroidEntryPoint for activities,fragments and view . we have to provide a entry point for . @AndroidEntryPoint also handle injection of depencies and how and when inside the android componenet .

 State Hoisting in compose
    1. there are two types of compose, statefull and stateless .